-Understanding the employer perspective is key to any successful engagement effort.
-So, what is the employer perspective?
-Let me see if I can help you step in to the employer’s shoes for a moment and find out.
+Understanding the employer’s perspective is key to any successful engagement effort.
+So, what is the employer’s perspective?
+Continue reading to find out.

 What employers don’t often realize is that the workforce system really involves a whole host of programs that work together to support workforce development, including: